yoriyuki-aist/CodeRepeat/README.md

   - `path`: the path to the original source file in which the sequence was found
   - `start_line`: the line in the original source file at which the sequence started
   - `end_line`: the line in the original source file at which the sequence ended

-### Notebooks

-This project includes Python (jupyter) notebooks with scripts to process the files emitted by the postprocessor.